IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Experiments

 \subsubsection{Traffic Generation}

 A given number of trips are to be generated per second, on average, during an episode.
+This value is referred to as the traffic regime.
 Every generated trip is assigned a trajectory.
 A trajectory is defined by a starting lane, a sequence of intermediary lanes, and a final lane.
 Every valid trajectory includes at least 2 lanes.
 To simulate the urban setting, a trajectory can start and end anywhere in the network.
 Parameters defining non-uniform distributions used for assigning trajectories to trips are re-sampled every 2-minutes to ensure non-stationary distributions.